Estimated reading time: 9 minutes

 I asked, what are the biggest challenges in accessing support?
 They replied in unison, ‘It’s awful.
 You can’t get through if you want to see a doctor; you’re stuck in a queue.
 Also, it’s the same with DWP.
 If you need help, you can’t speak to someone without answering many questions.
 The message speaks too quickly; you get flustered and stressed and give up, but that’s probably what they want you to do!’

 She said, ‘it’s the same for hospital appointments.
-I have cataracts and really struggle to see, so my husband made me make the appointment with the hospital.
-That wasn’t too bad, and I had to go and see the consultant who saw how bad my eyes were, and he booked me in for an operation in July.
+I have cataracts and struggle to see, so my husband made my appointment with the hospital.
+That wasn’t too bad, and I had to see the consultant who saw how bad my eyes were, and he booked me in for an operation in July.
 However, the hospital has been on the phone asking if I could delay the operation until next year because it is a non-urgent operation?’

-She added, ‘I was a school teacher for 29 years in Singapore.
+She added, ‘I was a schoolteacher for 29 years in Singapore.
 The children I taught were babies up to children over 15 years old; I loved my job.
-However, I left my job when I met my husband, and I moved to Salford.”
+However, I left my job when I met my husband and moved to Salford.”

 ‘When I first moved to Salford, it was different to now; the people were kinder, and there was more community.
-However, now we are all in the same boat, the sense of community is coming back.
+However, now that we are all in the same boat, the sense of community is returning.
 It is better.’

-Salford Food Parcels is a lifeline for many on our estate.
+Salford Food Parcels is a lifeline for many people on our estate.

 The estate they live on is mostly older people; their next-door neighbour is 96 years old and ‘doesn’t like going out.
 It’s too scary for her.’

 She said, ‘However, she watches out for us coming back from the Food Parcels on a Wednesday.
 We always call in and have a brew with her.
-We also take the foods that she likes, together with any fresh fruit, vegetables or eggs we get as a treat.’
+We also take the foods she likes and any fresh fruit, vegetables, or eggs we get as a treat.’

-‘Sharing with her is our way of giving back to those that can’t get out; in fact, that’s why I have so many newspapers.’
+‘Sharing with her is our way of giving back to those who can’t get out; that’s why I have so many newspapers.’

 She explained.
 ‘There are many elderly people on our estate who can’t afford a paper.
-So, we get up early, go on the bus, grab the Metros, and together, we deliver them to the elderly on our estate.
-For us, it is really important because that way, everyone gets to know what’s going on in the world!’
+So, we get up early, go on the bus, grab the Metros, and deliver them to the elderly on our estate.
+For us, it is really important because that way, everyone gets to know what’s happening in the world!’

 I made her promise not to cancel her operation appointment to remove her cataracts.
-Her husband was adamant she wouldn’t, but she said, ‘my biggest worry is what would happen to him if anything happens to me?’
+Her husband was adamant she wouldn’t, but she said, ‘my biggest worry is what would happen to him if anything happened to me?’
 I said, ‘don’t worry.
-You will be fine, and just think how much better your world will be when you can see clearly again.’
+You will be fine and think how better your world will be when you can see again.’

 Verve CIC is Not for Profit.
 I write articles and create campaigns to advertise the services of Salford Food Parcels and many other charities and community projects at no cost.
-I know that without their help, many families, children and vulnerable people will struggle.
-Therefore, if you are struggling and need help, please do get in touch on the form below for emergency food; please, do not struggle.
+Without their help, many families, children, and vulnerable people will struggle.
+If you are struggling and need assistance, contact Yvonne on the form below for emergency food; please, do not struggle.
 Every person, every child, and their family matters.
 Together, we are stronger.